vsergeev/minifortune/README.md

 -----

-    Usage: ./minifortune [path to fortune file or directory] Version 2.0
+    Usage: ./minifortune [path to fortune file or directory] Version 2.2

     If no fortune file or directory is specified, minifortune defaults to:

-        FORTUNE_DIR         environment variable
+        FORTUNE_DIR          environment variable containing one
+                             or more colon-separated directories

-        /usr/share/fortune  folder
+        /usr/share/fortune   directory

 Example usage:

-    Display a random fortune from directory in FORTUNE_DIR environment variable, or /usr/share/fortune folder:
+    Display a random fortune from a directory in the FORTUNE_DIR environment variable, or if that is unset, from the /usr/share/fortune directory:
     $ minifortune

-    Display a random fortune from a directory containing fortunes:
+    Display a random fortune from a specific directory containing fortunes:
     $ minifortune /usr/share/fortune/

-    Display a random fortune from a fortune file:
+    Display a random fortune from a specific fortune file:
     $ minifortune /usr/share/fortune/linux

+The `FORTUNE_DIR` environment variable may contain several colon-separated directories.  minifortune will choose one randomly from them.

 How Fortune Files Work
 ----------------------